BlockchainTechnologyInitiatives/blockchainsupplychain/_posts/2010-01-01-Data-Gumbo.md

 image: "/res/people/DataGumbo3.jpg"
 website: "www.datagumbo.com"
 ---
 For companies that drill for oil and gas, Data Gumbo provides blockchain smart contracts.

-Customers can use these smart contracts to secure the 10's - 100's of millions in savings available from improvements in rig and supplier efficiency.
+Smart contracts can be used to secure the 10's - 100's of millions in savings available from improvements in rig and supplier efficiency.

 A blockchain is a network of interconnected computers that provide an encrypted distributed ledger of transactions.
 One aspect of blockchain solutions is smart contracts.
 Smart contracts execute terms of a contract automatically.
 Automating execution of a contract removes all the “friction” from your business.